openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   - We most likely don't want to implement special case for that (`pre-run` would save that persist it was 4.13 previously and red script would restore before shutting down)

-#### If green/red info is not persisted, and it's not a first boot (/var/lib/microshift exists), what should we do?
-- Compare versions (metadata vs binary)
-  - Same - start cluster
-  - Different - means that both binaries implement the enhancement, so this could be considered a bug.
-  - Metadata is also missing
-    - Assume data was created by 4.13, do a backup and follow data migration rules

-#### When should version metadata file be created
-- By the green script
-  - Existence of file would indicate that data belongs to healthy deployment
-    - What upon reboot?
-Should file be cleared to be later recreated by green script?
-      - Blind assumption `.version exists == healthy data` might be too implicit and lead to wrong conclusions
-- On start of `microshift run` or shortly after with addition from green and red scripts
-  - `{ "version": "X.Y.Z", "status": "unknown"}` would be created at first
-  - Green script would change `.status` to `healthy`
-  - Red script would change `.status` to `unhealthy`
-  - Pros:
-    - Explicit
-  - Cons:
-    - More complicated schema - weak con

-#### How should `microshift pre-run` be executed?
-- `microshift.service` - `ExecStartPre`
-  - No need to add new systemd service files.
-  - It will run on each `systemctl restart microshift` which is not desirable (will it run when systemd restarts MicroShift?)
-- `microshift-pre-run.service`
-  - Running on boot, just once, before `microshift.service`
-  - Not repeated on MicroShift restart
-  - New service file

 #### Should MicroShift healthcheck check and log version skew problems so it's easier to debug?
 - Why not?